liberu-genealogy/genealogy-old/README.md

 ### Important

-If you are using this project please consult the **[changelog](https://github.com/laravel-enso/Enso/blob/master/CHANGELOG.md)** on every update.
+If you are using this project please consult the **[changelog](https://github.com/laravel-genealogy/genealogy/blob/master/CHANGELOG.md)** on every update.

-For the v1.x / adminlte version, take a look at the **[adminlte](https://github.com/laravel-enso/Enso/tree/adminlte)** branch.

 <!--h-->
-### Official Documentation
+### Official Enso Documentation

 The documentation is available [here](https://docs.laravel-enso.com).
 Note that most sections have short demo clips.

 <!--/h-->

-### Take It For A Spin

-You may try out a live demo installation by visiting [laravel-enso.com](https://www.laravel-enso.com) and logging in with `admin@laravel-enso.com` and `password`.

 ### Installation Steps

-1. Download the project with `git clone https://github.com/laravel-enso/Enso.git`
+1. Download the project with `git clone https://github.com/laravel-genealogy/genealogy.git`

 2. Run in the project folder `composer install`